Promote Health and Wellness with a Bachelor's Degree in Exercise Science

 What Makes Learning Exercise Science at LVC Special?

-- Our new state-of-the-art facility, the Jeanne and Edward H. Arnold Health Professions Pavilion, where students perform exercise testing in the human movement lab
+- Our new state-of-the-art facility, the Jeanne and Edward H. Arnold Health Professions Pavilion, where students perform exercise testing in the Lewis Human Performance Lab

 - Learn from faculty with real-world experience in strength and conditioning and obesity and weight management